finalwebsites/backup4wp/README.md

 ## Installation

 Download the files as a zip or via the GIT tools on your server.
 Place/upload the files into a directory named "mybackup" and place it into the website's public folder.
+Use the settings page to protect the "mybackup" directory (works for Apache only).
+To protect other kind of web servers, please contact your system administrator.

 ### Installation snippet for ManageWP users